ikeepo/to-be-a-programmer/docs/topics/machine_learning/general.md

 It is the error due to sensitivity to small changes in the training data.
 Variance means how much sth changes or varies.
 In ML, it's about how much a model's predictions wiggle when you give it slightly different training data.
+### Propagation
+Propagation in neural networks often refers to how information (inputs, gradients) moves through the network - forward propagation (predictions) or backward propagation (gradients for learning).